galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 *[PDF](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Karpenko.pdf), [PPT](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Karpenko.ppt) Video*

 Latest genotyping solutions allow for rapid testing of more than two million markers in one experiment.
-Fully automated instruments such as Affymetrix !GeneTitan enable processing of large numbers of samples in a truly high-throughput manner.
-In concert with solutions like Axiom, fully customizable array plates can now utilize automated workflows that can leverage multi-channel instrumentation like the !GeneTitan.
+Fully automated instruments such as Affymetrix GeneTitan enable processing of large numbers of samples in a truly high-throughput manner.
+In concert with solutions like Axiom, fully customizable array plates can now utilize automated workflows that can leverage multi-channel instrumentation like the GeneTitan.

 With the growing size of raw data output, the serial computational architecture of the software, typically distributed by the vendors on turnkey desktop solutions for quality control and genotype calling, becomes legacy rather than an advantage.
 More advanced software and techniques provide more power and flexibility in options and can be deployed in an HPC environment, but become technically inconvenient for biologists to use.